Privacy Policy

 You may create an account with us to use the sharing features of our mobile app.
 Here you send a password to our server, which we do not store as it is but encrypt it.
 That way hackers will never be able to steal you username-email-password combination.

 The flashcards you create are by default only available locally on your phone.
 This means that if you deinstall the application all your data will be gone, and we cannot recover them.
-This means we cannot access your local audio-clips.
+This means also that we cannot access your local audio-clips.
 Unless you share them by creating a phraseset.

 Who we share your data with